High-resolution Deep Convolutional Generative Adversarial Networks: Discussion

 \section{Discussion}

-In this paper, we propose High-Resolution Deep Convolutional Generative Adversarial Networks (HDCGAN) by stacking SELU $+$ BatchNorm (BS) layers.
+In this paper, we propose High-resolution Deep Convolutional Generative Adversarial Networks (HDCGAN) by stacking SELU $+$ BatchNorm (BS) layers.
 The proposed method generates high-resolution images (\eg 512$\times$512) in circumstances where the majority of former methods fail.
-It exhibits a steady and smooth training mechanism.
+It exhibits a steady and smooth mechanism of training.
 It also introduces Glasses, the notion that enlarging the input image by a telescope $\zeta$ while keeping all convolutional filters unchanged, can arbitrarily improve the final generated results.
 HDCGAN is the current state-of-the-art in synthetic image generation on CelebA (MS-SSIM 0.1978 and FR\'ECHET Inception Distance 8.44). \\

-Further, we present a bias-free dataset of faces containing well-balanced ethnical groups, Graphics, that poses a very difficult challenge and is rich on learning attributes to sample from.
-Moreover, we enhance Graphics with 4,239 unlabeled synthetic images generated by HDCGAN, being therefore the first GAN augmented face dataset.
+Further, we present a bias-free dataset of faces containing well-balanced ethnical groups, Curt\'o \& Zarza, that poses a very difficult challenge and is rich on learning attributes to sample from.
+Moreover, we enhance Curt\'o with 4,239 unlabeled synthetic images generated by HDCGAN, being therefore the first GAN augmented dataset of faces.